PhantomInsights/python-getting-started/step-3/README.md

 If you have downloaded `Eclipse Nwon`, select `Neon` and press `Enter`.
 A list of available packages will begin to load.

 Once the list has finished loading, locate the `General Purpose Tools` node and expand it.
-Then tick the `Marketplace Client` box and press the `Next` button at the bottom.
+Then tick the `Marketplace Client` box and click the `Next` button at the bottom.

 ![Marketplace Client](./images/2.png)